jameslawler/jameslawler-blog/content/articles/2025/new-project-portuguese-ai/index.md

 ---
-title: New Project - Portuguese AI
+title: Portuguese AI
 description: Planning a new project idea for assisting my learning of the Portuguese language
 date: 2025-12-24
 tags:
   - cloudflare
   - ai
+  - portuguese-ai
 stack:
   - cloudflare
 ---